MCxQC/Hello-World/README.md

 ## How to use it?

 * Add an Event
-  - Double-click the tray icon or right-click on it and choose 'Event Manager'.
+  - Double-click the tray icon or right-click on it and choose "Event Manager".
   - Click the "Add Event" button.
   - Choose Window, Process, or Device from the top dropdown list.
-  - To fill the edit fields, you can manually enter data, double-click on a listview item, or right-click on an item and select 'Fill Edit Fields with Row Content'.
+  - To fill the edit fields, you can manually enter data, double-click on a listview item, or right-click on an item and select "Copy Row Data to Edit Fields".

 * Edit an Event
-  - Either double-click on it in the list or right-click and choose 'Edit Event'.
+  - Either double-click on it in the list or right-click and choose "Edit Event".

-* Write a function associated with the Event.
+* Write a function associated with the event.
-  - Write a function to call when the Event is created and/or terminated.
-Append '_Created' or '_Terminated' to the event function name.
+  - In the file WinExeCommander.ahk, create a function to be called when the event is created or terminated.
+Append "_Created" or "_Terminated" to the event function name.

 For example: